SeldonIO/alibi/doc/source/overview/high_level.md

 here: removing features from an instance requires correctly defining non-informative feature values.
 For the [MNIST digits](http://yann.lecun.com/exdb/mnist/), it's reasonable to assume that the black background behind each digit represents an absence of information.
 Similarly, in the case of colour images, you might take the median pixel value to convey no information, and moving away from this value adds information.
-For numeric tabular data we can use the feature mean.
+For numerical tabular data we can use the feature mean.
 In general, having to choose a non-informative value for each feature is non-trivial and domain knowledge is required.
 This is the reverse to the [contrastive explanation method (pertinent-negatives)](contrastive-explanation-method-pertinent-negatives) method